 - How these data can be used effectively

-- What is known about how to overcome these challenges?
+- Strategies to overcome these challenges

 Each section provides tips, tools, guidelines, and resources to promote a deeper understanding of students.
 Questions and tools are provided at the end of each section, to help apply the learnings from that section to one’s own work.
 Examples from the field illustrate how institutions are working to successfully deepen their understanding of their students, how these data are used in decision-making, and what they are learning along the way.